ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
     If `-p <project>` is omitted, your [default project](/getting_started/set_up_nci_account/#change-default-project-on-gadi) `$PROJECT` will be used.

-Persistent sessions can run simulations using compute and storage resources from any project, independently of the project used for the persistent session itself.
+!!! tip
+    While the project assigned to a _persistent session_ does not have to be the same as the project used to run the ACCESS model configuration, it does need to have allocated _Service Units (SU)_.<br>

+The project assigned to a _persistent session_ does not have to be the same as the project used to run the ACCESS model configuration.
 The newly created persistent session is assigned a unique identifier, referred to here as `<persistent-session-uuid>`.

 ### Assign the persistent session to Cylc